-Thanks to COVID-19 our travels have been put on hold, and yet our recent survey showed that most of us want to travel again ASAP.
-When will that be?
-Lyn Hughes tackles the question on all of our minds...
+Thanks to COVID-19 our travels were put on hold, and yet our recent survey showed that most of us want to travel again this year.
+Lyn Hughes tackles the question on all of our minds..

-A number of factors will be involved.
-Lockdown will need to be over.
-Britons will need the FCO to lift its current advice against all non-essential travel.
+Lockdowns have been lifting, borders have been reopening, flights resumed.
+But are we OK to travel now?
+A number of factors are involved.
+The UK FCO lifted its blanket advisory against all non-essential travel but instead does it on a country by country basis.
 If you go against this advice you will find your travel insurance is invalid.
 Many other countries have similar advisories in place.
 And, even if there are no restrictions in leaving the country what will happen on your return?
-The British government has now announced (22 May) that from 8 June international arrivals will be expected to self-isolate for 14 days once in the UK.
+You need to check whether you will need to quarantine on return.

-It won’t be like a switch is turned on and we can suddenly go anywhere we want again!
+It isn’t like a switch is turned on and we can suddenly go anywhere we want again!
 Countries may not want us straightaway and will open themselves to tourists at different times.
 Even if they are open to visitors, there may well be restrictions in place.

 For instance, visitors from countries which have had a high number of cases of COVID-19 may be banned initially; this would include the UK and USA.
 It's also been suggested that countries may insist on testing passengers on arrival or you may need an "immunity passport" or other type of certificate stating you are free of the virus.

 Other destinations are desperate to get tourism back.
 The island of Sicily has announced that it will pay towards your flights and hotel if you visit this year once restrictions are lifted, although this may not to be until the autumn.
 Cyprus is hoping to open to visitors as early as June, as is Italy.
-Greece has stated that it will reopen on 15 June, with incoming flights allowed from 1 July.
 To see updates on which countries are open see our daily updates.

 Transport providers will need to be operating the routes again, and that might not happen overnight either.
 Take the airline industry; a lot of planes have been put in storage, so effectively furloughed.
 British Airways is hoping to resume around half of its flights in July, but has also announced thousands of redundancies as it is not expecting to return to a full service this year.